-In order to map your chosen place which you described above, you need to know its approximate location, the latitude and longitude coordinates.
-In this collaborative GIS map, you can quickly and easily obtain them by simply entering the name of the place.
+In order to map your chosen place that you described above, you need to know its approximate location, the latitude and longitude coordinates.
+In this collaborative GIS map, you can quickly and easily obtain them by simply entering the name of the place following the instructions below.

-There are other options for obtaining latitude and longitude coordinates for more advanced user, and the advanced options are listed here and are explained in more detail in the Appendix of this document:
+There are other options for obtaining latitude and longitude coordinates for more advanced users, and the advanced options are listed here and are explained in more detail in the Appendix of this document.